 Submit using one of our online submission partners:

-The 22nd Annual Chicago Underground Film Festival (CUFF), the longest-running â€œundergroundâ€ film festival in the world.
+The 23rd Annual Chicago Underground Film Festival (CUFF) is the longest-running â€œundergroundâ€ film festival in the world.
 Hosted at Chicagoâ€™s legendary Logan Theatre â€“ the theaterâ€™s recent renovation unmasked its original ornate detailing from its opening in 1915 and provided the modern enhancements necessary for todayâ€™s screenings.
 Shining a bright spotlight on avant-garde and cult cinema, CUFF draws enthusiastic film fans from all over the world to celebrate original filmmaking that is not afraid to take a risk.

 MISSION AND OBJECTIVE